 It doesn’t just flavor food or freshen breath – mint offers a range of nutritional and health benefits that can boost your dog’s wellness.

 Mint is a pungent herb well-loved for its flavors, scents and pest-repelling qualities, but did you know it’s also good for your dog?
-When used to season recipes, or made into infusions or breath fresheners, mints of many different types can offer a range of health benefits to your pooch.
+When used in moderation to season recipes, mints of many different types can offer a range of health benefits to your pooch.

 Mint is packed with nutritional value